-SHAC works with local groups in order to assess ways for community members to get involved in maintaining and improving their health.
-This effort includes identifying unmet needs, partnering with groups to create sustainable programs that can help to inform the community of these problems, and providing support through materials, expertise, and volunteers.
+SHAC works with local organizations to create sustainable programs which encourage community members to get involved in maintaining and improving their health.
+This effort includes identifying unmet needs, informing the community of these gaps, and providing support through materials, expertise, and volunteers.
+Current programs include:

-Beyond Clinic Walls (BCW, formerly known as Mobile SHAC) aims to serve community members who have complex medical and/or social needs.
+Beyond Clinic Walls aims to serve community members who have complex medical and/or social needs.
 Beyond Clinic Walls helps their clients to understand their often complicated health needs and to maintain contact with their health care providers.
-Focusing on children living with chronic illnesses that require special health care needs, interdisciplinary student teams make monthly visits to their client's home.
-During these visits, students engage the child in activities that promote health and well-being and connect the family to community resources to fulfill unmet needs.
+Focusing on children and geriatric patients living with chronic illnesses, interdisciplinary student teams make monthly home visits to their client.
+During these visits, students engage the client in activities that promote health and well-being as well as connect the family to community resources to fulfill unmet needs.

 - Get Covered Carolina

 Get Covered Carolina works with under served and vulnerable patients in the area in order to help them understand the online insurance marketplace and their options for insurance coverage.
 Certified Application Counselors sit down directly with consumers and walk them thorough the online insurance marketplace website and answer any of their questions or concerns about the application process, insurance, or any other related questions.

 Refugee Health Initiative is a student health organization that matches student volunteers with newly resettled refugees to help them establish a medical care home and provide them with basic health information.
 Volunteers are matched with one other student and a family to meet consistently for 5-8 sessions.
 During these sessions volunteers cover topics on nutrition, physical activity, health literacy, understanding the medical system and mental health.